cewing/training.python_web/source/presentations/session04.rst

         .. container::

-            Open a second python interpreter and place it next to your first so you can see both of them at the same time.
+            Open a second iPython interpreter and place it next to your first so you can see both of them at the same time.